jpuigcerver/PyLaia/README.md

   text-line images and their transcripts.
 - **pylaia-htr-netout**: Dump the output of the model for a set of text-line images in order to decode using an external language model.

-Some examples need additional tools and packages, which are not installed with `pip install -r requirements.txt`.
-For instance, typically ImageMagick is used to process images, or Kaldi is employed to perform Viterbi decoding (and lattice generation) combining the output of the neural network with a n-gram language model.